-Background: The microbiome is strongly linked to many extra-intestinal disorders.
-Gut commensal microbiota in particular plays an active role in human immune and intestinal homeostasis.
-Complex interactions of the microbiota with the host genetics and other underlying factors create an intestinal dysbiosis which is thought to be linked to ocular inflammatory diseases.
+AbstractBackground: The microbiome is strongly linked to many extra-intestinal disorders.
+Gut commensal microbiota, in particular, plays an active role in human immune and intestinal homeostasis.
+Complex interactions of the microbiota with host genetics and other underlying factors lead to intestinal dysbiosis, which is thought to be linked to ocular inflammatory diseases.
 Thus, the aim of this review is to analyze the role of intestinal microbiome in age-related macular degeneration (AMD).

 Results: Recent studies have proposed the role of intestinal microbiota in the pathogenesis of AMD.
 Changes in the microbiome have been shown to trigger several ocular inflammatory processes.
-There is increasing evidence that intestinal microbial imbalance may have an important role in the pathogenesis of AMD.
+There is increasing evidence demonstrating that intestinal microbial imbalance may play an important role in the pathogenesis of AMD.